opencog/atomspace/opencog/sheaf/README.md

 In graph theory, an edge unambiguously connects two vertexes.
 By contrast, the connectors on a section are a bit more ambiguous: they can connect to anything else that is legally connectable: the connectors must match, must be contractible.
-The connectibility of connectors are given by rules, but those rules are "user-defined" (although they usually match connectors to germs and force edge-label agreement).
+The connectability of connectors are given by rules, but those rules are "user-defined" (although they usually match connectors to germs and force edge-label agreement).